 Mom’s Meanness: A Snag That’s Her Fault

-She told me how she went to the mall, the Zoo, a bakery, walks, and had a really fun time.
+She told me how she went to the mall, the zoo, a bakery, on walks, and had a really fun time.
 She left me behind all weekend to spend it with this friend and I didn’t like it.
-She should have at least taken me to the zoo.
-I saw the picture of a beaver and prairie dog, but since I wasn’t there I couldn’t ask them important questions like why Mr. Beaver eats all types of trees and not just Willow wood.
+She should have at least taken me to the zoo!
+I saw the picture of a beaver and a prairie dog, but since I wasn’t there I couldn’t ask them important questions like why Mr. Beaver eats all types of trees and not just Willow wood.

 After that weekend, mom came back and hung around.
 She thought things would be fine, but I told her I hated her.
-She said I was off in personality and clearly mad which is good!
+She said my personality was off and I was clearly mad.
+No kidding!
 At least she figured it out after I pooped on her foot.
-I only do that when I’m really mad so I’m glad she got that.
+(I only do that when I’m really mad.)

-That whole trick set back until the next week?
+That trick that got set back a week?
 That’s her fault.
 AND she ran out of carrots!
 It just wasn’t a good week.

 Getting Back on Track